Litigation and Dispute Resolution

 Lead counsel on behalf of policyholder in connection with insurance coverage for asbestos claims.
 Claims involved primary and excess policies in excess of $100 million.
 Obtained favorable ruling on summary judgment.

-Lead counsel on behalf of policyholder, a manufacturer, in connection with coverage litigation related to a consumer class action pending and numerous national retailers in the State of Illinois.
-Dispute involved litigation with general liability carrier for manufacturer.
-The claims at issue exceed $1 million.
+- Lead counsel on behalf of policyholder in connection with coverage litigation related to a consumer class action

 - Defense of international consumer product manufacturer in suit alleging patent and trade dress infringement